6. ch-image

 -w --uid=0 --gid=0

 .
-That is, your host EUID and EGID are both mapped
+That is, your host EUID and EGID are both mapped to

-the container for each RUN
+for each RUN

-appear to be running as root, but many
+appear to be running as root, but many privileged system

 The most common time to see this is installing packages.
 For example, here is